 Students may change their permanent, mailing, and billing addresses through PROWL.
 Students must update their emergency contact information through PROWL.
 International students are required to notify the Office of International Students and Scholars if wishing to change their permanent address.
 The University assumes no responsibility for materials sent through the mail or email not received.

-The University grants degrees three times per year: at the end of the Summer (August 31), Fall (December 31), and Spring (May) terms.
+The University awards degrees three times per year.
+The award dates are the last day of finals for each term; Summer, Fall, and Spring.
 LMU celebrates its Commencement Ceremonies only at the end of the Spring semester.

 LMU honors at the Commencement Ceremonies its newest graduates with a celebration of achievement for family and friends.
 Participation is granted to those students who will be receiving their degrees in one of five terms: the previous Summer and Fall as well as Spring, Summer, and Fall of the Commencement year.
+Students who are ready to graduate must submit an application for degree in PROWL to identify the semester in which they expect to complete their degree and graduation requirements.
+Undergraduate students must have 85 completed credits to apply for degree conferral.
+Graduate Program completed credits needed to apply vary by program.
 Participation in the honorary ceremony does not mean that a degree has been awarded.

 Classification of Undergraduate Students

 The classification of undergraduate students is determined by the number of semester hours completed at LMU with passing grades and, if applicable, accepted transfer work.